bernibra/RESOLDRE/README.md

 <img src="man/figures/README-probability_profile-1.png" width="30%" style="display: block; margin: auto;" />

-Then, we can use the function `resoldre()` to randomize the matrix either using the new `pmat` or direclty imputing the correlation matrix `cormed`:
+Then, we can use the function `resoldre()` to randomize the matrix either using the new `pmat` or direclty using correlation matrix `cormed`:

 ``` r